Skip to Main Content

 In summary, the following relationships are true for ALL statistical tests:

-The null hypothesis represents the situation where there is no difference between two groups or that a factor has no effect.
-The alternative hypothesis is that there is a difference or that a factor has an effectP is the probability that a given difference would occur in samples if there were really no difference between the populations from which the samples were taken.
+The null hypothesis represents the situation where there is no difference between two groups or that an independent variable has no effect.
+The alternative hypothesis is that there is a difference or that a variable had an effectP is the probability that a given difference would occur in samples if there were really no difference between the populations from which the samples were taken.
 It can also be considered the probability of making a Type I error (i.e. assuming that differences are real when in fact the null hypothesis is true).

-A significant difference means we reject the null hypothesis and assume the alternative hypothesis is true.
+A significant difference for 1511L generally means we fail to accept the null hypothesis and assume the alternative hypothesis is true (although we cannot say the alternate is 'proved').